alamine53/myhugowebsite/content/_index.md

 I am a graduate of the American University of Beirut and hold a Master's of Arts in Applied Economics from Georgetown University.
 My work focuses on predictive modeling, time series forecasting, and statistics.
 I am interested in topics related to organizational success in the context of macroeconomics and sports.

-Prior to specializing in economics, I was a national basketball player at the junior level.
+Prior to specializing in economics, I was a national basketball player.
 I represented Team Lebanon U18 at FIBA Asia 2010 where we fell to China in the quarter final.
 Here are [my stats](https://basketball.asia-basket.com/player/Ramzy-Al-Amine/Lebanon/Lebanese-U18-National-Team/204964) from that tournament.

 ## Sports Articles